geoffreyl4412/github-tutorial/README.md

 **Making the Repository:**
 To set up your repository, you first make your folder.
 Then you **must** `cd` into it.
 After you do this, use `git init` to initialize git for version control and now it's a repo!
 You can make a README.md file and type some things down.

-**Adding and Commiting**
+**Adding and Committing**
-After some edits on your README.md file, what you want to do is to add your changes to the staging area.
-Use `git add file`, to add a specific file to the stage, or `git add .`, which adds the current file you're in to the stage.
-You can still edit the file after adding to the stage, but **remember** to do `git add .` after!
+After some edits on your README.md file, you should probably add your changes.
+Use `git add file` or `git add .` to do that.
+You can still edit the file after adding, but **remember** to add it again after!
 When you want to save, use `git commit -m "message"`.
-The message should be in the present tense and short, but long enough to explain what you did.
+This makes a save file that shows the changes made from what you did after the previous commit.

 ---
 ## Workflow & Commands